yaxupaxo/iclc.github.io/cfp.md

 layout: default
 ---

-We are accepting submissions for the following categories:
+We are accepting submissions for the following:

 * Long papers (6-12 pages)
 * Short papers (4-6 pages)